7.62×51mm NATO: Cartridge dimensions

 Example of a ballistic table for a given 7.62×51mm NATO load.
 Bullet drop and wind drift are shown both in mil and moa.

 The 7.62×51mm NATO has a 3.38 mL (52.0 gr H_{2}O) cartridge case capacity.
 The exterior shape of the case was designed to promote reliable case feeding and extraction in bolt-action rifles and machine guns alike, under extreme conditions.

 7.62×51mm NATO cartridge dimensions.
 All dimensions in millimeters (mm).

 Americans would define the shoulder angle at alpha/2 = 20 degrees.
 The common rifling twist rate for this cartridge is 305 mm (1 in 12 in), 4 grooves, Ø lands = 7.62 mm, Ø grooves = 7.82 mm, land width = 4.47 mm.
 The primer type can be Berdan or Boxer Large Rifle.
 U.S. Army Research Laboratory (ARL) research papers on the influence of Berdan and Boxer primer spit-hole diameter on 7.62-mm cartridge performance concluded the primary advantage of a Berdan primer is that they are less expensive than a Boxer primer due to their reduced complexity.
-The ARL found there is little variation in the pressure-time curves between the different spit-hole configurations.
-Doubling the area of the spit-hole or incorporating a Berdan style spit-hole with the same total area as a standard M80 round showed minimal effects on the overall performance.
+The ARL found little variation in the pressure-time curves across the different spit-hole configurations.
+Doubling the area of the spit-hole or incorporating a Berdan-style spit-hole with the same total area as a standard M80 round showed minimal effects on the overall performance.
 The standard Boxer primed M80 showed the best results.
 All measured differences are within one standard deviation and are not significant.

-According to the official NATO EPVAT NAAG-LG/3-SG/1 rulings the 7.62×51mm NATO can handle up to 415.00 MPa P_{max} piezo pressure.
-The proof round pressure requirement is 521.30 MPa piezo pressure recorded in a NATO design EPVAT barrel with a Kistler 6215 transducer, HPI GP6 transducer or by equipment to C.I.P. requirements.
+According to the official NATO EPVAT NAAG-LG/3-SG/1 rulings, the 7.62×51mm NATO can handle up to 415.00 MPa P_{max} piezo pressure.
+The proof round pressure requirement is 521.30 MPa piezo pressure recorded in a NATO design EPVAT barrel with a Kistler 6215 transducer, HPI GP6 transducer, or by equipment to C.I.P. requirements.

 The 7.62×51mm NATO cartridge approaches the ballistic performance of the original U.S. military .30-06 Springfield M1906 service cartridge.
-Modern propellants allowed for similar performance from a smaller case with less case capacity, a case that requires less brass and yields a shorter cartridge.
+Modern propellants enabled similar performance in a smaller case with less case capacity, one that requires less brass and yields a shorter cartridge.
 This shorter cartridge allows a slight reduction in the size and weight of firearms that chamber it, and better cycling in automatic and semi-automatic rifles.
 The .30-06 Springfield M1906 round weighed 26.1 g, and the 7.62×51mm NATO M80 round weighs 25.4 g.